icholy/replace/README.md

 ## Notes Regexp* functions

+* `RegexpTransformer` is stateful and cannot be used concurrently.
 * The `replace` functions should not save or modify any `[]byte` parameters they recieve.
 * If a match is longer than `MaxMatchSize` it may be skipped (Default 64kb).
 * For better performance, reduce the `MaxMatchSize` size to the largest possible match.